EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Methodology

 Our generator uses a series of convolutional neural network (CNN) layers designed to capture the intricate spatial relationships within indoor environments.
 Special attention is given to encoding the geometry information effectively, allowing the model to understand how different materials and layouts affect signal propagation.
 We also incorporate physical constraints into the objective function, ensuring that the generated samples adhere to the fundamental principles of electromagnetic wave propagation.
 The generator objective function is given as:

 This equation combines the cGAN loss with the MSE loss balanced by a weighting factor $\lambda$.
-Additionally, \(\mathcal{L}_{\text{phy}}\) represents the physical constraints loss, and \(\mu\) is a weighting factor that balances the importance of the physical constraints in the overall objective function.
-The physical constraints loss \(\mathcal{L}_{\text{phy}}\) includes terms that account for direct propagation, reflection, and diffraction effects:
+Additionally, $\mathcal{L}_{\text{phy}}$ represents the physical constraints loss, and $\mu$ is a weighting factor that balances the importance of the physical constraints in the overall objective function.
+The physical constraints loss $\mathcal{L}_{\text{phy}}$ is defined as